Ivry Gitlis: Quotes

-Personal life
+Family

+Ivry Gitlis was married from 1959 to 1960 to American director and writer Sandra Hochman; also to French Actress France Lambiotte, with whom he had one child, Raphaëlle; and until his death was married to German actress Sabine Glaser, mother of three of his four children, Nessie, David and Johnathan.

+Death

 Since the end of the 1960s, Gitlis resided in Paris, France.
 He died there on 24 December 2020 at the age of 98.

 Ivry Gitlis Edition - Rhine Classics

+According to the Ivry Gitlis Edition page at the 'Rhine Classics' label website.